 ITS ACE-Lite master interface

 The ITS AMBA® AXI4 ACE-Lite master interface has a configurable width of 64 bits, 128 bits, or 256 bits.
-If the bypass switch is not included, the ID width is 4 bits, otherwise the ID width is one more than the ID width of the corresponding input channel.
+If the bypass switch is not included, the ID width is 4 bits.
+If the bypass switch is included, the ID width is one more than the ID width of the corresponding input channel.
+The slave, master, and address data widths must match.

 - When heavily loaded, the ITS creates a necessary dependency between writes on its slave port and reads on its master port.
 You must ensure that any writes that back up to the slave port do not prevent the free-flow of both reads and writes to the memory.